Gabby Allen Shows Off Bodacious Booty In Thong Bikini

 Gabby’s swimsuit had brown and black animal spots on a white background.
 The top had triangle-shaped cups.
 The bottoms were skimpy with sides pulled high on her hips.

+Gabby’s hair was down and tossed to one side.
 For accessories, she wore a pair of hoop earrings and a ring with a dark stone.
+The popular influencer’s manicure included a two-tone, black-and-white design.

 The former Love Island contestant was in a bathroom for the selfie.
 She posed in front of a large mirror above a beige marble counter.
 Another mirror was situated on the other side of the room.
 Two stools were placed under the counter, and lockers could be seen on both sides of the room.
 The floor was covered in off-white tiles.